Paul Cuffe: Early life

 There he built a house and lived year-round with his family for the next 15 years.
-The last eight children of Coffe and Ruth were born on Cuttyhunk, including Paul, the 7th child and youngest of four boys.
+The last eight children of Coffe and Ruth were born on Cuttyhunk, including Paul, the seventh child and youngest of four boys.
 They had the only house and may have been the only full-time residents on Cuttyhunk.
 Members of the Wampanoag tribe likely lived, at least seasonally, on nearby islands in the Elizabeth chain and also on Martha's Vineyard.
-In 1766 Coffe and Ruth bought a 116 acre farm in nearby Dartmouth, and moved to the mainland with their ten children in the spring of 1767.
+In 1766, Coffe and Ruth bought a 116 acre farm in nearby Dartmouth, and moved to the mainland with their ten children in the spring of 1767.

-Coffe Slocum died in 1772, when Paul was 13.
+Coffe Slocum died in 1772, when Paul was 13 years old.
 As their two eldest brothers by then had families of their own elsewhere, Paul and his brother John took over their father's farm operations.
 They also supported their mother and several sisters.

-Around 1777-1778, when he was 19, Paul's older brother John decided to use a version of his father's first name, Coffe, as his last name.
+Around 1777–1778, when he was 19, Paul's older brother John decided to use a version of his father's first name, Coffe, as his last name.
 Several of his siblings did the same, but not all.
-Paul later signed his name on correspondence, deeds, and his will by spelling 'Coffe', with a 'u' instead of an 'o'.
-In the national census of 1790, 1800 and 1810 his last name is recorded as "Cuff"; census takers sometimes wrote only how names sounded and are not required to meet the people whose names they're recording.
+Paul later signed his name on correspondence, deeds, and his will by spelling "Coffe", with a "u" instead of an "o".
+In the national census of 1790, 1800 and 1810 his last name is recorded as "Cuff"; census takers sometimes wrote only how names sounded and were not required to meet the people whose names they're recording.
 Paul's mother, Ruth Moses, died on January 6, 1787.